TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedLabels/Index.rst

 :file:`Resources/Private/Language/locallang.xlf` from extension
 "indexed\_search".

-If the :code:`config.language` value is set to "de" and the German translations are installed in :ref:`t3coreapi:Environment-labels-path`/:file:`de/`, the output should be "Suche" (instead "Search" which is what you will get if the label is retrieved for the default language).
+If the frontend is now accessed in the language "de", the german language is configured in the site configuration and the german translations are installed in :ref:`t3coreapi:Environment-labels-path`/:file:`de/`, the output should be "Suche" (instead "Search" which is what you will get if the label is retrieved for the default language).